 These have to be the prettiest muffins I’ve ever made!
 I guess they may not look like much from the photos, but I loved the way they looked when I pulled them out of the oven.
 I think it was the addition of a pop of green thanks to the pepitas.

-I give you – Healthy Pumpkin Pie Muffins
+I give you a Healthy Pumpkin Pie Muffins Recipe

 Though, you may need to skip the streusel for them to be really-reeeally healthy.
 Of course the ingredients, when distributed over 12 muffins, may not be tooooooo bad.
 Eh?

-Either way, the sweet & spiced scent of these baking away made my house smell amazing!
+Either way, the sweet & spiced scent of this Healthy Pumpkin Pie Muffins Recipe baking away made my house smell amazing!

 *Vegetarian, Vegan options*